Cierpliwy/modanalizer/README.md

 ## Description

-Linux kernel module analizer is a kernel module designed for monitoring in real time selected module's functions call count.
+Linux kernel module analyzer is a kernel module designed for monitoring in real time selected module's functions call count.
 It can be used to check activity of certain functions in module, get their addresses and sizes.